 Q. The output type is not correct, how can it be fixed?

-Q. Why aren't all the authors showing in the PDF?
+Q. How do I change the number of authors displayed in the PDF?

 Q. Where do I show the citation counts for my outputs, and quality of journals I have published in?